o3de/o3de.org/content/docs/userguide/ui/editor/asset-drag-and-drop.md

 ---
-description: ' Drag and drop assets from the &ly-editor;''s &ast-browser; into the &ui-editor; as a convenient way to create new entities and assets in the &ui-editor;
+description: ' Drag and drop assets from the Lumberyard Editor''s Asset Browser into the UI Editor as a convenient way to create new entities and assets in the UI Editor . '
-  . '
 title: Asset Drag and Drop
 ---